The Cold Heart: Summary

 Peter's misfortune really starts to unfold when, instead of losing, he suddenly begins to win every single time.
 Peter wins all of Ezekiel's money until he no longer has any left and, as a result, Peter does not either.
 Then, he gets chased out of the tavern.
 The next morning, a district magistrate knocks on his door to seize his glass factory.
 Out of his mind with misery, Peter goes into the forest to find Dutch-Mike, who, unlike the glass-imp, is in league with the devil.
 Mike proves to be more generous than the glass-imp, but demands Peter's heart as payment for his help.
 Peter says his heart and the feelings attached to it only hinder him in life, so he has no problem parting with it.
 In return for his heart, Peter gets a cold stone in his chest and 100,000 thalers a day and, should that not be enough, Mike adds, Peter is allowed to return to ask for more money whenever he pleases.
 The next day Peter begins a trip around the world.

 Soon Peter discovers that he cannot find joy in anything, he can neither laugh nor cry, nor feel any kind of love and he finds nothing is beautiful anymore.
 His new heart of stone can no longer feel empathy.
 He returns to the Black Forest and goes to see Dutch-Mike in an attempt to reclaim his heart.
 Mike turns down Peter's request, telling him that he will only get his heart back after his death.
 He shows Peter his collection of hearts and Peter realizes that many other great personalities of the Black Forest have traded their hearts for earthly wealth, among them Peter's role model Ezekiel.
 Mike gives Peter even more money and advises him to find an occupation and to marry to relieve his boredom.
 Peter builds a mansion in the Black Forest and from then on works as a merchant and debt collector with extortionate rates of interest.
 He becomes well known for his stinginess and chases away all the poor people who are begging in front of his house.
 Even his frail mother only receives alms from him and otherwise, he keeps her at arm's length.
 Next, he goes looking for a wife and asks for the beautiful Lisbeth's hand in marriage.
 They marry, but Lisbeth soon begins to feel unhappy.
-Peter is bad tempered, cheap, and forbids Lisbeth from helping the poor, despite their enormous fortune, which is why she is soon seen as even stingier.
+Peter is bad tempered and cheap, and forbids Lisbeth from helping the poor, despite their enormous fortune, which is why she is soon seen as even stingier.
 Lisbeth suffers greatly and wishes that she had never married Peter.